peterhry/peterhrynkow.com/_drafts/component-api.md

 Using an `array` or `object` prop to compose child elements might be suitable for component libraries that prioritize consistency over flexibility.

-Here the component is saying “Just give me the data —I'll take care of rendering the children".
+Here the component is saying “Just give me the data — I'll take care of rendering the children".

 ```jsx
 () => <Tabs items={[